mochalovroman/autobuildadhoc/README.md

 autobuildadhoc
 ==============

-Description aboun automatization build ad-hoc app with xcode and send build on amazon s3
+Description about automatization build ad-hoc app with xcode and send build on amazon s3

 ## Table of Contents
 - [Settings working environment](#settings-working-environment)